 Insect bites and stings are often typified by swelling and redness in the affected area.
 However, sometimes they can cause severe allergic reactions and even transmit bacteria, viruses, and parasites into the victim’s body.
-The diagnosis of an adverse reaction to an insect bite involves an initial physical exam followed by a more detailed evaluation of the skin, oral cavity, cardiovascular system, and respiratory system.
+According to beckerentandallergy.com the diagnosis of an adverse reaction to an insect bite involves an initial physical exam followed by a more detailed evaluation of the skin, oral cavity, cardiovascular system, and respiratory system.
 The patient may also be required to give a description of the bug that bit them.

 Treatments typically start with epinephrine, steroid, and diphenhydramine administration.
 The victim may also be given oral antibiotics if the wound is infected.
 For severe injuries, oxygen may be given.